espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

    Note:

-   - In this example, ESP32 Bluetooth LE server enters the pairing code and ESP32 Bluetooth LE client displays the pairing code.
+   - In this example, {IDF_TARGET_NAME} Bluetooth LE server enters the pairing code and {IDF_TARGET_NAME} Bluetooth LE client displays the pairing code.
    - ESP-AT supports ``Legacy Pairing`` and ``Secure Connections`` encryption methods, but the latter has a higher priority.
 If the peer also supports ``Secure Connections``, then ``Secure Connections`` will be used for encryption.

-#.
-ESP32 Bluetooth LE client initiates encryption request.
+#. {IDF_TARGET_NAME} Bluetooth LE client initiates encryption request.

    Command: